Jaykul/PowerLine/README.md

 Note that in your PowerLine blocks, there is full support for [PANSIES](/PoshCode/PANSIES) `Text`, which means colors from it's drives, like `$fg:red` and named HTML Entities like `&hearts;` and `&euro;` and now, even emoji and nerdfont named entities -- if you enable them.

-There are some helper functions in PowerLine for common things you'd want in your prompt, like `Get-ShortenedPath` and `Get-SegmentedPath` as well as `Get-Elapsed` and `Test-Elevation` and `Test-Success`.
+There are some helper functions in PowerLine for common things you'd want in your prompt, like `Get-ShortenedPath` and `Get-SegmentedPath` as well as `Show-ElapsedTime` and `Test-Elevation` and `Test-Success`.

 Once you start playing with the [other options](#configuration), and get it the way you want, you can save it, and Powerline will re-load it on import in the future: